actions/actions-runner-controller/README.md

 When you go to the route of sharing the namespace while giving each a unique Helm release name, you must also ensure the following values are configured correctly:

 - `authSecret.name` needs be unique per stack when each stack is tied to runners in different GitHub organizations and repositories AND you want your GitHub credentials to narrowly scoped.
 - `leaderElectionId` needs to be unique per stack.
-Otherwise, all the stack tries to race onto the leader election lock and results in only one stack can work concurrently.
+If this is not unique to the stack the controller tries to race onto the leader election lock and resulting in only one stack working concurrently.

 ## Usage